Jabber Sheep Farm

 Advertising - aka "Marketing" your 4-H or FFA Project Animal

-We've been in the auction business for over 35 years and during that time have been very involved with 4-H and FFA kids and their market animal projects.
+We've been in the auction business for over 39 years and during that time have been very involved with 4-H and FFA kids and their market animal projects.
 It is very important to learn marketing skills to get your animal sold for a good price.
 Do not rely on showing up at the auction ring without prospective bidders and expect to do well.
-Also, you need a minimum of two possible buyers at an auction.
+You need a minimum of two possible buyers at an auction.
 The second one is to push the bids of the first bidder.

 Write letters and talk to prospective bidders.
 These can be mailed or delivered directly.